kgilmer/elbey/README.md

 * ~Sort the entries by~ usage or ~name~ (Done: [Pull Request](https://github.com/kgilmer/elbey/pull/6))
 * ~Use layer shell so window always on top of existing windows~ (Done: [Pull Request](https://github.com/kgilmer/elbey/pull/5))
 * ~Implement page up and page down~ (Done: [Pull Request](https://github.com/kgilmer/elbey/pull/5))
-* Add caching to speed up retrieval of the apps
+* Add caching to speed up retrieval of the apps ([Pull Request](https://github.com/kgilmer/elbey/pull/new/feat/cache))
 * Show app icons in addition to the titles
 * Allow theme to be selected from the command line
 * Allow for custom themes